Expat Returning to UK – Your essential guide

 Most expats don’t have a problem opening a bank account when they get back to the UK.
 Instead, it’s the type of bank account they open that may not offer the services they require, at least initially.

-Credit cards and large overdrafts aren’t usually handed out to those who don’t have a credit history.
+Credit cards and large overdrafts aren’t usually handed out to those who don’t have a recent credit history.

-So though it’s not essential for an expat returning to the UK credit rating may just matter.
 That’s why it is best to keep some kind of financial footprint in the UK when you are living overseas.

 Here are some things you can do to ensure you have a credit footprint.

 Keep your UK bank account when you move overseas and use a UK correspondence address, such as that of a family member or trusted friend.
 If you can’t keep your UK bank account think about opening a dedicated expat account.
-We’ve gone into more detail about banks that maybe open to expats here.

 Benefits & Welfare